 Fr.
-Miguel Pro, a priest, and Jose Sanchez, a 12-year-old boy, were martyred both bearing witness to Christ the King.
+Miguel Pro, a priest, and Jose Sanchez, a 14 year old boy, were martyred both bearing witness to Christ the King.

 Fr.
 Miguel Pro had a great love for the Holy Sacrifice of the Mass, and had great devotion to Our Lady of Guadalupe.
 Despite his illness and the fierce persecution from the government, which forbid all worship, he continued to minister to the faithful with great courage and zeal.
 He disguised himself as a layman, so he could administer the sacraments secretly.
 By wearing regular clothes, he was able to go about the city giving 1,300 Holy Communion in a single day.
 Despite the danger of getting caught by police, he continued to administer the sacraments and was arrested several times.

-St. Jose Luis Sánchez del Río, who was born in 1913 in Mexico.
+St. Jose Luis Sánchez del Río was born in 1913 in Mexico.
 Jose loved his faith and grew up with a strong devotion to Our Lady of Guadalupe.
-He was 12-years-old when the Cristero War began in Mexico and desperately wanted to be a Crister and the chance to stand up for his faith.
-He begged his mother to let him join, saying, "Mama, do not let me lose the opportunity to gain Heaven so easily so soon."
-However, because of his age, the general of the Cistero army refused to allow him join the movement, but later allowed Jose to become the flag-bearer for the troop.
+He was 12-years-old when the Cristero War began in Mexico and was allowed to become the flag-bearer for the troop.

 On January 25, 1928, Jose was captured by the government troops and imprisoned in the sacristy of the local church.
 During his captivity, Jose was ordered to renounce his faith in Christ.
 Even under the threat of death, he refused.
 He was forced to watch the hanging of another Cristero.
 Instead of breaking his resolve, Jose encouraged the man, telling him they would meet again soon in Heaven.